akkana/billtracker/FlaskNotes.md

 # Database Upgrade and Downgrade Workflow

+On the development machine:
 - Update models.db
 - flask db migrate
 - review the migration file to make sure it looks right
 - flask db upgrade

+On the live server, flask db upgrade needs something extra.
+Try this (from the directory where run_billtracker.py is): export FLASK_APP=run_billtracker.py export DATABASE_URL=postgresql:///nmbilltracker followed by: flask db upgrade

+Sometimes the database gets confused about where it is, and wants to do upgrades it's already done (which of course will fail).
+You can get the current version with: flask db current and set it with: flask db stamp f34de039b188

+The db version is the 12-digit code, NOT including any description you might have added to the filename.

 ## Migrations: adding/dropping tables in sqlite3